-Even if SUSTOL receives regulatory approval for commercial sale by the FDA, the revenue that we may receive from the sale of SUSTOL may be less than expected and will depend on many factors that are outside of our control.
+If SUSTOL receives regulatory approval for commercial sale by the FDA, the revenue that we may receive from the sale of SUSTOL may be less than expected and will depend on many factors that are outside of our control.
 Factors that may affect revenue from SUSTOL, if approved, include:

-- the scope of our approved product label; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - the cost-effectiveness of our product; - · acceptance by institutional formulary committees; - patient and physician satisfaction with our product; - our ability to have SUSTOL manufactured at a commercial production level successfully and on a timely basis; - the cost and availability of raw materials; - · the size of the potential market for our product; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our product or similar products; - the introduction, availability and acceptance of competing treatments; - adverse event information relating to our product or similar classes of drugs; - product liability litigation alleging injuries relating to the product or similar classes of drugs; - product labeling or product insert language required by the FDA or regulatory authorities in other countries; - our ability to access third parties to manufacture and distribute our product on acceptable terms; - regulatory developments related to the manufacture or continued use of our product; - any post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our product; - · our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the potential commercialization of our product.
+the scope of our approved product label;

+- the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - the cost-effectiveness of our product; - acceptance by institutional formulary committees; - patient and physician satisfaction with our product; - our ability to have SUSTOL manufactured at a commercial production level successfully and on a timely basis; - the cost and availability of raw materials; - the size of the potential market for our product; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our product or similar products; - the introduction, availability and acceptance of competing treatments; - adverse event information relating to our product or products of the same or similar class; - product liability litigation alleging injuries relating to our product or products of the same or similar class; - product labeling or product insert language required by the FDA or regulatory authorities in other countries; - our ability to access third parties to manufacture and distribute our product on acceptable terms; - regulatory developments related to the manufacture or continued use of our product; - any post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our product; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the potential commercialization of our product.